-In concert with her “day gigs”, K’ai has spent 19 exciting years as an Argentine Tango professional, teaching and performing in places as far-flung as Tokyo, Maui, and Buenos Aires.
+In concert with her “day gigs”, K’ai spent 20 exciting years as an Argentine Tango professional, teaching and performing in places as far-flung as Tokyo, Maui, and Buenos Aires.
 To say she’s got a thing for the marriage of music and movement would be an understatement.
-K’ai’s 22 pair of dance shoes can attest to that.

 K’ai also devotes a great deal of energy trying to position her fashion addiction as just another intellectual pursuit.

 “Not only they are great videographers and media partners – they are just that, they are partners with your organization – and I couldn’t recommend them more highly!”